KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/2clone.md

 1. Open a file explorer or your terminal.
 Navigate to the "CodingAndCocktails" folder in your home directory.
-Create a new folder named "Session4".
+Create a new folder named "VersionControl".
    {% hint style='tip' %}
 If you want to practice your CLI skills, navigate to your home directory in the terminal by typing `cd ~/CodingAndCocktails` for Mac users and `cd %USERPROFILE%/CodingAndCocktails` for Windows users.
-Create a directory by typing `mkdir Session4`.
+Create a directory by typing `mkdir VersionControl`.
    {% endhint %}
    {% hint style='danger' %}
 If you don't have a "CodingAndCocktails" directory, take a moment to [set up your workspace](/setup).